bucanero/apollo-ps4/docs/usage.md

 2. Open it and create a host user and password.
 3. Go to "Server" then "Configure" and in "Users" add a user and set a password for it from the right side under "Authentication:".
 4. Go to "Mount points:" set the "Virtual path" as / and set the folder where you want the saves to be stored by pasting it's path or writing it manually.
-5. To ther right of "Mount points:" make sure "Acess mode:" is set to "Read + Write" and that the first 2 boxes are ticked then press "Apply".
+5. To the right of "Mount points:" make sure "Access mode:" is set to "Read + Write" and that the first 2 boxes are ticked then press "Apply".
-6. Go to "Server listeners" and set the Protocol for all entries to "Explicits FTP over TLS and insecure plain FTP".
+6. Go to "Server listeners" and set the Protocol for all entries to "Explicit FTP over TLS and insecure plain FTP".
 7. Open the search bar and type in "Windows Defender Firewall with Advanced Security" go to Inbound Rules.
 8. Choose "New Rule", set it to "Port" then press "Next".
 Set it to "TCP" and set the port to 21, then press "Next".
 9. Leave "Action" at "Allow the Connection" and press "Next".